jinDeHao/simple_shell/README.md

 For the project 0x16.
-C - Simple Shell that starts 2023-05-10, you will work in team:
+C - Simple Shell that starts 2023-05-10, we works in team:

     SOUFIANE OUMALEK OUMALEK.
     Omar ID HMAID.

 Background Context:
-Write a simple UNIX command interpreter.
+simple UNIX command interpreter.

 We make a programme shell that let us input commands shell i give us the same output as terminal linux shell.